Careers & Internships

 Location & Operating Hours

-The Careers & Internships Office is located on the ground floor of Atlantic House in Kensington and operates normal business hours of 9am-5pm, Monday to Friday.
+The Careers & Internships Office is located at Atlantic House in our Kensington Campus, Central London.

 Activities & Resources

 At Richmond, students cannot only excel academically but look beyond their time at university by developing a strong foundation to progress into and through the world of work.
 The Careers & Internships Office makes available a unique combination of opportunities and assistance for students to acquire and develop a broad range of skills and quantifiable achievements relevant to their individual career aspirations.

 The Richmond Leadership Academy (RLA) is co-curricular umbrella organisation founded to promote student leadership and increase employability skills for students at the University.
 The RLA works in partnership with the academic programme to enhance the student experience.
 It offers the ‘Richmond University Leadership’ certificate for the Leadership Programme.
 Its programme is also part of the ‘Richmond University Leadership and Global Citizenship Honours Programme’ which includes the academy’s programme, an additional Global Citizenship programme and special honours classes for students with high GPAs.